 Perfect for freezing tiny portions of food for your baby and yourself as well!
 I remember my parents using these old fashioned metal ice cube trays — however back then, they were made out of aluminum.
 They actually work really well because it is easy to remove the cubes by pulling up the lever.

-Stainless steel Baby Dish Set (where to buy this adorable dish set for your baby’s food).
+Stainless steel Baby Dish Set (where to buy stainless steel lunch boxes).

 These are so much better than BPA laden plastic dishes!